Neon tetra: Description

 The neon tetra has a light-blue back over a silver-white abdomen.
 The fish is characterized by a bright iridescent blue horizontal stripe along each side of the fish from its nose to the base of the adipose fin, and an iridescent red stripe that begins at the middle of the body and extends posteriorly to the base of the caudal fin.
 The fish is partially transparent (including fins) except for these markings.
 Sexual dimorphism is slight, with the female having a slightly larger belly, and a bent iridescent stripe rather than the male's straight stripe.
 During the night, the blue and red become gray or black as the fish rests.
 It reactivates once it becomes active in the morning.
 This peculiar change is due to the neon tetras capacity to change the color of its iridescent stripe in response to lighting conditions.
 In a light-adapted state it is blue-green, likewise in a dark-adapted state its color changes to indigo.
 This change is produced by guanine crystals in their cells that reflect light.
 The neon tetra grows to approximately 4 cm in overall length.

 Economics

 The neon tetra was first imported from South America and was described by renowned ichthyologist George S. Myers in 1936, and named after William T. Innes.

 P. innesi is one of the most popular aquarium fish, with about 2 million sold in the US each month.
 Most neon tetras available in the United States are imported from Southeast Asia, where they are farm-raised, or to a lesser extent from Colombia, Peru, and Brazil, where they are collected from the wild.
-During a single month, an average of 1.8 million neon tetras with an estimated value of $175,000 are imported into the United States for the aquarium trade.
 With the exception of home aquarists and a few commercial farms that breed neon tetras experimentally, captive breeding on a commercial scale is nonexistent in the USA.